Rhodes-CS-Department/comp241-sp23/project2/index.md

 - Clear the SortedList.
 This operation removes all the items from the SortedList.
 - Retrieve the size of the SortedList.
 - Two methods for displaying a SortedList as a string (one internal, one external).

-## Getting Started

-- Download the starter code from Canvas.
-For the moment, only pay attention to SortedList.java (inside the SortedList package).
-Take a look at the entire file.
-Ignore the `extends Comparable<E>` part for now.
-That will be made clear later.
-- Take a look at SortedListTester.java.
-This file is similar to the previous project, where you will write tests.
-This file should compile and run out of the box, though the output won't be very meaningful.
-- Ignore everything else right now (everything inside the `nothanks` package).

 ## Part A: Implementing SortedList [80 points of your grade]